po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/03-Day/03-Day-LessonPlan.md

   * 🙋 We can refer to supplemental material, read the [GitHub documentation on the REST API](https://docs.github.com/en/rest), and stick around for office hours to ask for help.

-* Answer any questions before proceeding to the next activity.
+* Answer any questions before ending the class.

+### 20. END (0 min)

+How did today’s lesson go?
+Your feedback is important.
+Please take 5 minutes to complete this [anonymous survey](https://forms.gle/RfcVyXiMmZQut6aJ6).

+---
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.